Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

 Here are some useful results for the analytic cotangent complex of $\Ainfe$-algebras. \begin{proposition} Let $f:A\ra B$ be a map of $\Ainfe$-algebras in $\Afe$.
 Assume $f$ is formally smooth.
 Then we have a canonical isomorphism

-where the right side is the module of ($p$-adic) continuous differential forms. \end{proposition} \begin{proof} Since $f$ is formally smooth, by Elkik's algebraization result of formally smooth adic algebras, $B$ is isomorphic to the $p$-adic completion of a smooth $A$-algebra.
-In particular, $f$ is flat (Lemma \ref{p-comp}) and $f_n:=A/p^n\ra B/p^n$ is smooth.
-So by the derived base change formula for the algebraic cotangent complex (\cite{Sta}, Tag 08QQ), since $B/p^n=B\otimes_A^L A/p^n$, we have
+where the right side is the module of ($p$-adic) continuous differential forms. \end{proposition} \begin{proof} Since $f$ is formally smooth, by Elkik's algebraization result of formally smooth adic algebras (for this specific situation, see \cite[Page 11, Footnote 6]{BS}, where the noetherian assumption is not needed), $B$ is isomorphic to the $p$-adic completion of a smooth $A$-algebra.
+In particular, $f$ is flat (Lemma \ref{p-comp}) and the map $f_n:=(A/p^n\ra B/p^n)$ is smooth.
+So by the derived base change formula for the algebraic cotangent complex (\cite[Tag 08QQ]{Sta}), since $B/p^n=B\otimes_A^L A/p^n$, we have

 Moreover, the smoothness of $f_n$ gives a canonical isomorphism